wiretap-retro/MigStorm-ITX/README.md

 ## Mouser Cart
 https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=da74540bb5 \
-At the time of making the Mouser cart, the headphone jack and PS/2 ports are out of stock.
-They are able to be sourced from Arrow and Digikey.
-This cart may have items go in and out of stock depending on global shortages and EOL products.
-I recommend using Octopart and other similar sites to search for parts.
+At the time of making the Mouser cart, all parts were in stock.
+If parts go out of stock, EOL, have a part number change, or have a minimum order quantity change -- seach for equivalent replacements or they may be able to be sourced from Arrow and Digikey.
+I recommend using Octopart and other similar sites to search for parts if you can't find something.
 I caution using sources like Ebay and Aliexpress for key components, especially from China-based sellers with little to no feedback since they'll often sell counterfeit items.
 Sometimes you get lucky, sometimes you don't.
 Primary/authorized retailers are highly recommended for component purchases so you do less troubleshooting and spent more time playing. \
 \
 As a DIY project, total cost for all parts and a board should come out to just under $150. (plus the cost of a CPU/Pistorm, power supply, and case) \
 \